import numpy as np

 v[lower:upper]

-: This return the elements in v
+: Returns the elements in v

 at positions lower, lower+1,...,upper-1